fullspectrumprocessing/HempUP-Gatsby/README.md

 - Title Styling
 - Shadows
 - Animations
-- A little more mobiel friendly
+- A little more mobile friendly
 - ABOUT PAGE STYLING (MAke Sections FLipCards with Title on front of card and text on the back) (Kathleen)
 - Add images to the about page
 - Shopping Cart